wangxiaoyang0412/ShoesBar/README.md

 # Database
-The final project from INFSCI 2710 Fall 2018
+The final project of UPitts INFSCI 2710 Fall 2018